-CHEM 1020\ Interpretive Chemistry, 4 credits
+CHEM 1020 Interpretive Chemistry, 4 credits

-Prerequisite: MATH 0200 or 0205 with a grade of C or better, appropriate score on math placement test, or equivalent.
+Prerequisite: MATH 0240, or a score of 41 or higher on the Elementary Algebra portion of the Accuplacer test, or equivalent.

-Introductory course in chemistry emphasizing elementary principles and applications intended for nonscience and allied health majors and preparation for the Principles of Chemistry sequence.
-Topics include matter, measurement, atomic theory, bonding theory, nomenclature, organic chemistry, stoichiometry and the mole concept, reactions, gases, liquids and solids, solutions, and acid-base chemistry.

-(CC.
-CR.
-Online-fall, spr & sum)
+Introductory course in chemistry emphasizing elementary principles and applications intended for non-science and allied health majors and preparation for the Principles of Chemistry sequence.
+Topics include matter, measurement, atomic theory, bonding theory, nomenclature, organic chemistry, stoichiometry and the mole concept, reactions, liquids and solids, solutions, and acid-base chemistry.
+(CC-fall& spr; CR & Online-fall, spr & sum)